cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Again, the ``module switch`` command only succeeds in switching the specified module, and does not successfully reload the modules depending on the switched module.
-With automatic module handling, there will be errors reported and the dependent modules will be unloaded; without it the dependent modules will not get unloaded, and there will be inconsistent dependencies (but at least module list will show such).
+With automated module handling mode, there will be errors reported and the dependent modules will be unloaded; without it the dependent modules will not get unloaded, and there will be inconsistent dependencies (but at least module list will show such).